DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 ![alt text](https://github.com/DefinitelyNotACactus/IntroComputacaoGrafica/blob/master/pictures/shear.png "")

-To demonstrate this transformation we will, change our object a amount proportional to 1 unit of Y:
+To demonstrate this transformation we will change our object a amount proportional to 1 unit of Y:
 ```C++
     glm::mat4 shear(1, 1, 0, 0,
                     0, 1, 0, 0,